shriphani/blog/_src/posts/2014-01-11-all-it-took-was.md

     (l 2))
 ```

-The lambda calculus and the material in the little schemer kept in
+The lambda calculus and the material in the little schemer kept me in
-the field and assured me that there would never be a dearth of aha!
+the field (computer-science i.e.) and assured me that there would never be a dearth of aha!
 moments in my education.

 Good educators can deliver such aha! moments in every single lecture.